By Glen C. Strathy

 -- Douglas Adams

 Be confident in your ability to write your story.
 During a writing session, recognize that great ideas will come to you if you give yourself permission to have a lot of bad ideas too.
-Another day you can have a session where you evaluate and criticize your ideas and decide which ones to keep.
+Don't judge your ideas as they come.
+Another day you can have a session where you can evaluate which of your ideas are the best.
 But don't try to be creative and critical in the same session.

 Similarly, try not to judge your first draft until after you've finished it.
-Stay out of the Closed/Critical Mode until you reach the revision stage.
+Stay out of the closed mode until you reach the revision stage.

 -- John Cleese